 The future of ecommerce should be dictated by the needs of the customer, and today’s customers yearn for a more convenient and safer experience.
 Only one solution neatly dovetails their two greatest priorities of simplicity and security: Transmit Security.

 Transmit Security effectively eliminates passwords from every part of the login process.
 Unlike traditional passwordless customer authentication, Transmit Security removes knowledge factors and shared secrets from every part of the solution.
 That means no user IDs, no passwords and no resets — making it impossible for threat actors to intercept, steal or otherwise obtain login credentials.
 We call this natively passwordless authentication.
+Read further on improving customer authentication.

 Customers using Transmit Security can quickly and easily register using the built-in biometrics on their device, making ecommerce logins a one-touch operation.
 Ecommerce businesses that integrate Transmit Security into their sites and services dramatically reduce the friction between browsing and final checkout, turning one-time transactions into loyal customers.